ACM Multimedia 2026 Workshop and Grand Challenge

 Challenge Overview

 NeuroMM 2026 reframes epilepsy analysis as multimodal reasoning by integrating EEG-centered physiological data with synchronized contextual information.
-The challenge is built on vEpiSet, a clinically grounded benchmark collected under standardized protocols.
+The challenge is built on vEpiSet, a clinically grounded benchmark collected under standardized protocols at Peking Union Medical College Hospital.

 Official Tracks